ecornell/ai-tools-ahk/README.md

 Download and extract the [latest release](https://github.com/ecornell/ai-tools-ahk/releases) .zip file.
 If you already have [AutoHotkey](https://www.autohotkey.com) installed then run `AI-Tools.ahk`, otherwise run the `.exe` version which lets you use the script without having AutoHotkey installed.
 The script doesn't install anything and it's also portable so it can be run from any location.

-On first run, the script will create a `settings.ini` file in the same directory.
+On first run, the script will copy the included `setting.ini.default` file to a new `settings.ini` file in the same directory.
 This file contains the settings for the script.
 You can edit this file to change the hotkeys or to add your own prompts.

 It will also prompt you to enter your OpenAI API key.
 You can get a API key from [OpenAI](https://platform.openai.com/).

 ## Usage

-`Ctrl+Shift+j` - Run the quick action 1 (Correct Spelling and Grammar) prompt on the selected text.
+`Ctrl+Shift+j` - Run the "Fix Spelling" prompt and replaces the current line or paragraph of text with the corrected version.

-`Ctrl+Shift+k` - Run the quick action 2 (Continuation) prompt on the selected text.
+`Ctrl+Shift+k` - Run the "Continuation" prompt and append it to the text on the current line.

 `Ctrl+Alt+Shift+k` - Open prompt menu to select the prompt to run on the selected text.

 ### How does it work?

-## Supporting APIs
-OpenAI - /v1/chat/completions (Default)
-       - /v1/completions
-       - /v1/edits
-Azure - /openai/deployments/***/completions

 ## Options

-*(Any time you make any changes to the `settings.ini` file you will need to select "Reload This Script" from the tray icon to update the script with the new settings)*
+`settings.ini` contains the settings for the script.
+You can edit this file to change the hotkeys or to add your own prompts.

 **Start with windows**